sekaiproject/ponscripter-fork/README.ponscripter.txt

 Ponscripter can still play NScripter games, though it is not as compatible as ONScripter in this regard.

+(If you wish to adapt an NScripter game to behave differently with Ponscripter while still working with NScripter and ONScripter, you can keep the script in the old Shift_JIS format and define a numalias PONSCRIPTER as 0; Ponscripter will sneakily modify the definition to give it the value 1 instead, so you can use "if PONSCRIPTER == 1" to execute code conditionally depending on the interpreter in use.
+Note however that most of the features described below are not available in compatibility mode.
+This might actually be most useful for displaying an error message in games known NOT to work with Ponscripter... ^^;)

 /---------------------------------------------------------------------
 |  Directives